sunfounder/arduino_starter_kit/docs/source/17_morse_code.rst

         delay(250);                     // Interval between signals: 250 milliseconds
     }

-6. You can upload your code to the R3 board, and then you will hear the "beep beep" sound.
+6. You can upload your code to the Arduino Uno R3, and then you will hear the "beep beep" sound.

 7. To make the buzzer emit Morse code, you need to create two functions after ``void loop()``, for emitting dots (short signals) and dashes (long signals).